kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+## Day 85: May 25, 2020

+**Today's Progress**: I worked on the LibSys project.
+I worked on making the data-table component as generic as possible and also started working on a dynamic table column but it is still buggy.

+**Thoughts**: Mondays being mondays I always feel extra tired but at least we are at the end of this day.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/biblioteca-kr/commit/eec0140a8c8973d7957bc4e45df7d814ec057f54)

+---

 ## Day 84: May 24, 2020

 **Today's Progress**: I worked on the LibSys project.I worked on the book-list component and displaying the list of books in the homepage for now.
 I also worked on the bookService and injected in the book-list.